 Chan Zuckerberg Biohub (CZ Biohub) is an independent, nonprofit research organization.
 Our mission is to advance our understanding of the mechanisms of disease and develop new technologies that will lead to actionable diagnostics and effective therapies.
 We believe in challenging traditional scientific approaches and inventing the future of life science research.
 Intramural research programs in cell biology and infectious disease are driven by small, collaborative and innovative groups.
-Our efforts are bolstered by platforms in Data Science, Genomics, Mass Spectrometry, Computational Microscopy, and Bioengineering that drive technological innovation in these areas.
-In addition, the CZ Biohub Investigator Program funds outstanding scientists, engineers, and technologists from UC Berkeley, Stanford University, and UCSF as they pursue their riskiest and most exciting ideas in the fight to end human disease.

 The increasing complexity of biomedical research often requires a collaborative and/or interdisciplinary approach.
-CZ Biohub seeks to attract and support outstanding early-stage postdoctoral fellows and to provide unique training opportunities in interdisciplinary and/or collaborative research.
-Successful CZ Biohub Collaborative Postdoctoral Fellows will leverage the unique research and technological capabilities of CZ Biohub and its relationship with outstanding faculty at our partner institutions, UC Berkeley, Stanford, and UCSF, to take on difficult biomedical research challenges.
+CZ Biohub San Francisco seeks to attract and support outstanding early-stage postdoctoral fellows and to provide unique training opportunities in interdisciplinary and/or collaborative research.
+Successful CZ Biohub SF Collaborative Postdoctoral Fellows will leverage the unique research and technological capabilities of CZ Biohub SF and its relationship with outstanding faculty at our partner institutions, UC Berkeley, Stanford, and UCSF, to take on difficult biomedical research challenges.

-Postdoctoral fellows will be jointly mentored by a researcher at CZ Biohub and a faculty member at any of our partner institutions, who need not be CZ Biohub Investigators.
+Postdoctoral fellows will be jointly mentored by a researcher at CZ Biohub SF and a faculty member at any of our partner institutions, who need not be CZ Biohub Investigators.
 Prospective fellows and their mentors must develop a collaborative research proposal that leverages expertise from and involves training opportunities in both mentors’ laboratories.

 Successful fellows will be positioned to develop their own independent research projects and encouraged to apply for transitional research grants (e.g., NIH K99/R00 and others) to launch their own careers.
-Realizing that this takes time, postdoctoral fellows will receive initial funding for 2 years that is renewable for an additional 1 to 3 years, contingent on fellow performance, the impact of the collaboration, and the fellow’s progress towards independence.
+Realizing that this takes time, postdoctoral fellows will receive initial funding for 2 years, which is renewable for an additional 1 to 3 years, contingent on fellow performance, the impact of the collaboration, and the fellow’s progress towards independence.

 Fellowships will initially be awarded for 2 years.
 Fellowships are renewable for 1 to 3 additional years depending on fellow performance, the impact of the collaboration, and the fellow’s progress towards independence.
 Funding will be terminated after 5 years post-Ph.D.